Trump 'Concerned' With Hong Kong Protests, Does Not Want to See Violent Crackdown

 During comments to the press on the tarmac in Morristown, New Jersey, Trump gave reporters some of his thoughts on Chinese events.

 Regarding the spiraling situation in the semi-autonomous Chinese city of Hong Kong, where violent protests have increased in recent weeks, Trump said he was "very concerned," hoping it doesn't end in a crackdown, and that it might be a good idea for Chinese President Xi Jinping to meet with protest leaders.
+"I know it's not the kind of thing he does," the president noted.
 Trump said he hopes China will humanely solve the "problem" and that they'll do so quickly.

-He said the talks on trade scheduled with China next month are still on.
+He said the talks on trade scheduled with China next month are still on and that he and Xi would be speaking on the phone "soon."

 All comments